hyphacoop/handbook/Hypha-Worker-Co-operative/bylaws.md

     grounds are met.
 The board of directors shall notify the member by registered mail of the grounds and schedule a hearing in which the member will be given the opportunity to be heard by the directors.
-A vote of two-thirds of the directors is required before a member can be dismissed from the co-op.
+A vote[^17] of two-thirds of the directors is required before a member can be dismissed from the co-op.
 The member may appeal the decision as allowed under Section 66, article 4 of the Co-operatives Corporation Act.